Rotator Cuff Calcific Tendinopathy

 What is Rotator Cuff Calcific Tendinopathy?

-Calcific tendinopathy is a condition that causes the formation of a small, usually about 1-2 centimetre size, calcium deposit within the tendons of the rotator cuff.
+Calcific tendinopathy is a condition that causes the formation of a small, usually about 1-2 centimetre size calcium deposit within the tendons of the rotator cuff.
 These deposits are typically found in patients at least 30-40 years old and have a higher incidence in people with diabetes.
-The calcium deposits are not always painful, and even when painful, they will often spontaneously resolve after a period of one to four weeks.
+The calcium deposits are not always painful, and even when painful, they will often spontaneously resolve after one to four weeks.

 What Causes Calcific Tendinopathy?